AmadiDelight1/Delight-Repository/Portfolio/HR Attrition Analysis README.md

 ----

-Employee attrition remains one of the biggest challenges for organizations.The HR Attrition Analytics dashboard provides a comprehensive analysis of employee behavior, satisfaction and demographics.The dashboard helps HR teams uncover root causes of attrition and make evidence based decisions that support retention and workforce planning.
+Employee attrition remains one of the biggest challenges for organizations.The HR Attrition Analytics dashboard provides a comprehensive analysis of employee behavior, turn over, satisfaction and demographics.The dashboard helps HR teams uncover root causes of attrition and make evidence based decisions that support retention and workforce planning.

 Key questions answered include:
 - What factors contribute most to attrition?